-6.5.2 Network Tab
+6.5.3 Network Tab

-The Network tab provides controls over the transmitter's IP configuration, network broadcast mode, and broadcast channel.
+The Network tab provides controls over the receiver's IP configuration, network broadcast mode, and broadcast reception channel.
 Changes made to the network settings will require a reboot of the unit.
 After clicking on "Apply" please follow the reboot instructions in the WebGUI.